studersi/test-4/tutorial-7/README.md

 * An Apache web server with extended access log as in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorial-5-zugriffslog-ausbauen/)
 * An Apache web server with ModSecurity as in [Tutorial 6 (Embedding ModSecurity)](https://www.netnea.com/cms/apache-tutorial-6-modsecurity-einbinden/)

 We will be working with the new major release of the Core Rules, CRS3; short for Core Rule Set 3.0.
-The official distribution comes with an _INSTALL_ file that does a good job explaining the setup (after all, your's truly wrote a good deal of that file), but we will tweak the process a bit to suit our neats.
+The official distribution comes with an _INSTALL_ file that does a good job explaining the setup (after all, your's truly wrote a good deal of that file), but we will tweak the process a bit to suit our needs.

 ###Step 1: Downloading OWASP ModSecurity Core Rules